 Committee members identify active Democrats in their voting districts and periodically communicate with them both formally and informally.
 They cultivate a pipeline for potential Borough Council candidates, and they secure contact information for potential Committee members or supporters.

-Committee members are asked to lead one of the annual initiatives that are part of the Committee’s annual plan.
+Committee members are asked to lead initiatives that are part of the Committee’s plan.
 These vary from year to year, and an initiative’s leader does not have to do all of the implementation work, but he or she is responsible for coordinating that effort.